Dr. Brittany Thomas

-Brittany Thomas is in the writing-up stage of her PhD at the University of Leicester, working on the late antique art and architecture of Ravenna under Dr Neil Christie.
-Her research interests include interaction with art in public spaces, imagined and re-visioned space, and notions of the gaze and the ‘viewer’ in antiquity.
+Brittany Thomas has recently completed her PhD at the University of Leicester, working on the late antique art and architecture of Ravenna under Dr Neil Christie.
+Her research interests include approaches to art in public spaces, public engagement with heritage spaces, and conceptions of ‘the gaze’ and ‘the viewer’ in historic periods.
 Her recent publications include:

 2016.
 Imperial Statues and Public Spaces in Late Antiquity: Conceptualising ‘Constantine’ at York as an Ancient Public Commission.
 TRAC 2015: Proceedings of the Twenty Fifth Annual Theoretical Roman Archaeology Conference, Leicester 2015.
 Oxford: Oxbow Books.